UMBRO and the Ugandan Football Association have a long-standing partnership

 About Umbro:

 Football is everywhere, there is Umbro (www.Umbro.co.za), since 1924.
 We provide clothing, shoes and equipment for all football players and fans, as well as those who are.
 Inspired by the vibrant culture that surrounds football.
-We’ve partnered with exciting designers to create a unique, celebrating collaboration ADN Our brands include Christopher Rayburn, Henry Holland, SweetSKTBS, Patta, Vetements and Off White.
+We have partnered with exciting designers to create unique and popular collaborations ADN Our brands include Christopher Rayburn, Henry Holland, SweetSKTBS, Patta, Vetements and Off White.

 We sponsor more than 120 clubs around the world, including teams like West Ham United and Burnley (English Premier League); Schalke 04 and Werder Bremen (Bundesliga) 1.
 FC Nuremberg (German League 2).
-Stade de Reims (Ligue 1); RCD Mallorca (La Liga 2); Old Boys de Newell (First Division Argentina); Santos, Gremio, Atlético Paranaense and Fluminense (Brazilian League); Independiente Santa Fe (first Colombian A); My home country (first division of Uruguay); Heridiano (Costa Rica League FPD); Tokyo and Gamba Osaka (Japan J1) Seongnam FC (South Korea); Al-Ahly (Egyptian Premier League); Al Wasl (UAE League) and Al Sailiya (Qatar Stars League).
-Township Rollers (Botswana Premier League); Accra Hearts of Oak (Ghana Premier League); Amazulu, Super Sport United, Swallows (South Africa’s Premier League); Nkana FC, Zanaco FC and Zesco United FC (Zambian Premier League).
+Stade de Reims (Ligue 1); RCD Mallorca (La Liga 2); Old Boys de Newell (Argentine First Class); Santos, Gremio, Atlético Paranense, Fluminense (Brazilian League); Independiente Santa Fe (first Colombian A); My native country (Uruguay Premier League); Heridiano (Costa Rica League FPD); Tokyo and Gamba Osaka (Japan J1) Seongnam FC (South Korea); Al-Ahly (Egyptian Premier League); Al Wasl (UAE League) and Al Sailiya (Qatar Stars League).
+Township Rollers (Botswana Premier League); Accra Hearts of Oak (Ghana Premier League); Amazulu, Super Sport United, Swallows (South African Premier League); Nkana FC, Zanaco FC and Zesco United FC (Zambian Premier League).

 UMBRO and the Ugandan Football Association have a long-standing partnership